Patti LaBelle on Thanksgiving Fights, Pies, and Why You Shouldn’t Call Her Diva

 Who I would love to see eating one of my famous pies: Viola Davis.
 I saw her on a TV show where she was saying that she’s crazy about dessert.
 I just want to give her some of my peach cobbler, banana pudding, berry cobbler, and sweet potato pies.

-Why pneumonia awareness is important to me: I know not a lot of people know that they’re walking around with pneumonia because at 65, some people don’t go to doctors.
+Why pneumococcal pneumonia awareness is important to me: I know not a lot of people know that they’re walking around with pneumonia because at 65, some people don’t go to doctors.
 I was one of those girls who never liked to see a doctor, but it’s something you need to talk to your doctor about.
 I think [pneumonia awareness] is a worthy cause to be a part of because people think Patti LaBelle is honest.

 My advice to my younger self on how to be healthier: See your doctors.
 I was afraid to see a doctor back in the day.
 I was afraid of what he or she might tell me, so I never went until I fell out on stage 21 years ago.
 That’s when I was diagnosed as a diabetic.